OklenCodes/Qlearning/README.md

 NEXT STEP

-May involve deep Q learning and or using the agent within a game
+May involve creating a Q learning enviroment